Moving Guide to Dallas, TX

 If you hate the snow, then you’re welcomed to move to Dallas, TX.
 Dallas is known for mild winters and thunderstorms in spring.While it rarely snows in Dallas, this place does have very hot summers.
 If you love a snowless winter, it’s better to deal with the heatwave and stay warm throughout the year.

 You don’t really need a car if you live in Dallas because public transportation is cheap and readily available.
-An excellent example of public transportation is the Dallas Area Rapid Transit (DART), which is open daily from 5 am to midnight.
+An excellent example of public transportation is the Dallas Area Rapid Transit (DART), which is open daily from 5am to midnight.
 Dallas is also a walkable and bike-friendly city with an abundance of bike trails.
+If you need to rent transportation, need to move larger items or require transportation for specific purposes, you can easily find a truck rental in Dallas to meet your needs.

 One negative thing about transportation in Dallas is the congested highways.
 Dallas, TX traffic is the biggest drawback of living there.
 Many residents have to deal with longer than normal commute times.
 INRIX ranks Dallas 20th city in the US with the heaviest traffic.